conoro/hugo.conoroneill.net/content/post/adding-a-countdown-timer-to-a-new-george-foreman-grill.md

 It may also be the world's first OLED display mains timer?

 I had been concerned the 10A relay in the S20 might be a bit weedy for a grill but it's rated for 2000W and the George Foreman is rated at 1800W.
 And so far it works perfectly.

+UPDATE: The 10A relay is too weak and started struggling to control the George Foreman.
+I'm currently rebuilding it with a Tuya 30A relay.

 The Arduino code to control this [is here](https://gist.github.com/conoro/77058e27bf3d34567d13f21ac0462aad).
 It's the usual cobbled-together rubbish from me.
 As always, once I get a positive result on a non-serious project, I move on to the next thing.